eurotech/eth-ansible-examples/playbook-lora-all-in-one-gateway-basic-install/dev_readme.md

 * Pull correct chirpstack (and other?) images for architecture

-* Remove debug statement from validate environment
-* Make failure on 404 check for API access fatal
-* Add time limit statement on "wait for ESF to finish restarting" step, esf config
 * Add EL 27.1 support to 10-12
 * Add ESF 7 support to 10-12?
 Is this needed or does it already exist?